getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ## Data Sampling

 When you enable sampling in your tracing setup, you choose a percentage of collected transactions to send to Sentry.
 For example, if you had an endpoint that received 1000 requests per minute, a sampling rate of 0.25 would result in approximately 250 transactions (25%) being sent to Sentry.
 (The number is approximate because each request is either tracked or not, independently and pseudorandomly, with a 25% probability.
-So in the same way that 100 fair coins, when flipped, will result in approximately 50 heads, the SDK will decide to collect a trace in approximately 250 cases.)
+So in the same way that 100 fair coins, when flipped, result in approximately 50 heads, the SDK will "decide" to collect a trace in approximately 250 cases.)
 Because you know the sampling percentage, you can then extrapolate your total traffic volume.

 When collecting traces, we **strongly recommend** sampling your data, for two reasons.
 First, though capturing a single trace involves minimal overhead, capturing traces for every single pageload, or every single API request, has the potential to add an undesirable amount of load to your system.
 Second, by enabling sampling you'll more easily prevent yourself from exceeding your organization's [event quota]({%- link _documentation/accounts/quotas/index.md -%}), which will help you manage costs.